catdieval/user-workflow-and-user-stories/user-story-1bis.md

 - [ ] Make a default import of CorrectArrays from "../CorrectArrays".
 - [ ] Make a named import of useState from "react".
 - [ ] Make a default import of useLocalStorageState from "use-local-storage-state".
+- [ ] Add const { convertCSVToArray } = require("convert-csv-to-array");
 - [ ] Declare a state for the variable keynames using useLocalStorageState with a default value set to [].
 This will contain the names of the columns in the CSV file.
 - [ ] Declare a state for the variable vals using useLocalStorageState with a default value set to [].
 This will contain the array of objects obtained from the conversion of the CSV file.
 - [ ] Declare a state for the variable fileObj using useState with an initial value set to {}.
 This will contain the object representing the uploaded file.
 - [ ] Declare a state for the variable isUploaded using useState with an initial value set to false.
-This variable will contain the status about the upload and will serve the enable or disable the InputTypeSubmit component.
+This variable will contain the status about the upload and will serve to enable or disable the InputTypeSubmit component.
 - [ ] Declare a handleFile function taking file as argument.
 The function sets the setFileObj to file and sets the setIsUploaded to true.
 - [ ] Declare a fileName variable set to fileObj.name.
 - [ ] Declare a handleSubmit function which takes event as argument and does event.preventDefault().